open-edge-platform/app-orch-catalog/app-orch-tutorials/httpbin/README.md

 ## Helm Chart

-The Helm chart deploys image `mccutchen/go-httpbin` and adds an Envoy proxy sidecar that sets the `Authorization` header removed by Kube API proxy.
+The Helm chart deploys image `mccutchen/go-httpbin` and adds an Envoy proxy sidecar that sets the `Authorization` header removed by Kube API proxy when using App Service Proxy.

 See more details [here](../../open-edge-platform/app-orch-catalog/app-orch-tutorials/httpbin/helm/README.md).

-To use the chart package it and upload it to your local OCI registry:
+To use the chart, package it and upload it to your local OCI registry:

 ```bash
 helm package helm